WagnerMoreira/jekyll-now/_posts/2019-05-02-being-productive-on-remote-work.md

 ### Practicing self-awareness

 Be aware of what is happening to you, some people don't know what is happening to them and that prevents them to help themselves.
-If that is your case start by practicing self review but please do not judge yourself to the bones, be king with yourself and know that everyone ~commits~ mistakes.
+If that is your case start by practicing self-review but please do not judge yourself to the bones, be kind with yourself and know that everyone ~commits~ mistakes.
 Ap person without self-awareness will most of the time run on auto-pilot, which is awful.
-I mean why are we playing the game of life if it's in auto pilot?
+I mean why are we playing the game of life if it's in autopilot?
 You have to be aware of what's happening to enjoy the game.

 ---